-Shortbread is a traditional Scottish type of cake that is very rich in butter.
-And a good traditional butter is very beneficial to our health so we should not be afraid of it!
+Shortbread is a traditional Scottish type of cake that is very rich in butter and this traditional sprouted flour shortbread recipe is not the exception.
+A good traditional butter is very beneficial to our health so we should not be afraid of it!
 Yes, butter is fat and fat is what makes us fat but you are probably aware of the concept of good fat and bad fat.
 Fat from grass-fed butter (the healthiest type of butter!) is so much better than fat from a typical fast food meal.
 Not to mention that we literally cannot function without fat – it’s just as necessary as proteins and carbohydrates.
 What really makes us fat is eating too many fatty foods, not the exitance of fat itself.

 Are you worried about grains in shortbread?
 There is no need to be.
 Some diets will tell you that eating grains is the worst thing you can possibly do for your nutrition but it is simply not true.
 Grains, especially whole grains, are needed in a healthy diet.
 People before us ate grains all their lives and no one complained of grain indigestion.
 Our bodies are biologically accustomed to eating them.

 Yes, there is a small group of people who have diseases like celiac disease and these people should avoid grains.
 But for the rest of us can enjoy grains all we want!
 We just need to remember about two things: 1. the grains need to be whole and well-prepared (preferably soaked, sprout, or similar).
 2. our metabolism process needs to be working at high levels to properly digest grains.
 We don’t have a problem with rampant gluten intolerance, we have a problem with weak digestive systems due to years of unhealthy eating habits.

 - a large mixing bowl

 - a baking tray

 - a sharp knife (how to sharpen a knife)